armory/docs/content/en/continuous-deployment/armory-admin/terraform-enable-integration.md

 ## Named Profiles

-A Named Profile gives users the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.
+When creating pipelines, a Named Profile gives you the ability to reference certain kinds of external sources, such as a private remote repository.
 The supported credentials are described in [Types of credentials](#types-of-credentials).

 ### Configure a Named Profile

-Configure profiles that users can select when creating a Terraform Integration stage:
+Configure profiles that you can select when creating a Terraform Integration stage:

-1. Within the `SpinnakerService`, at `spec.spinnakerConfig.profiles.terraformer`
-2. Add the profiles you would like to enable to enable.
+1. In your `SpinnakerService`, add the profiles to `spec.spinnakerConfig.profiles.terraformer` that you would like to enable.
 The following example adds a profile named `pixel-git` for an SSH key secured in Vault.
-Additional profile examples can be found at [Types of credentials](#types-of-credentials)
+You can find additional profile examples at [Types of credentials](#types-of-credentials).

    ```yaml
    - name: pixel-git # Unique profile name displayed in Deck